cheiily/FGC_Scoreboard_filegen/README.md

 Core todo:
 - [ ] Combobox autocomplete / suggestions
 - [ ] Attach a sample OBS scene
-- [ ] Allow round names list file, if none is found - add the default opts
+- [x] Allow round names list file, if none is found - add the default opts
 - [x] Make Util.saveImg copy the null flag if no corresponding file is found but still display a warning (not error)
 - [x] Set radio buttons on load if it's a grand final round
 - [x] Make lists Ini-format to allow spaces in names (requires output files to parse differently as well)
 - [ ] Make html output
 - [x] Quick player switch button
 - [x] Move output writing to DataManager (html / raw prep)
+- [ ] UI-Meta bindings

 Config todo:
 - [ ] Ignoring case when searching player name by manual input